xqwen/torus/README.md

 ## Sample files

-* The example files from the GEUVDAIS project (data_file, snp_map and gene_map) can be found in [here](https://github.com/xqwen/torus/tree/master/sample_data/GEUVADIS).
+* The example files from the GEUVDAIS project (data_file, snp_map and gene_map) and a tutorial can be found [here](https://github.com/xqwen/torus/tree/master/examples/GEUVADIS).
 Note the input data file is using format 2 with pre-computed Bayes factors in a meta-analytic setting.